uptimesoftware/uptime-metric-chart/README.md

 * Equipped with robust validation and condition handling
 * Enables extensive visual and console logging for easy troubleshooting
 * Supported on Windows and Linux up.time monitoring stations
-* Tell us which features you would like to see in a future release!
+* _Tell us which features you would like to see in a future release!_

-### Version Compatibility
+###Version Compatibility
                         | 7.2 | 7.1 | 7.0 | 6.0 | 5.5 | 5.4 | 5.3 | 5.2 |
     --------------------|-----|-----|-----|-----|-----|-----|-----|-----|
       Metric Chart v1.0 | X   |     |     |     |     |     |     |     |

-### Installation Notes
+###Known Limitations
-1. Install using Plug-in Manager, following the standard process.
+By default, Metric Chart currently expects a standard Monitoring Station configuration, leveraging a MySQL database with default credentials.
+However, the MySQL connection settings can be modified to match your environment.

-2. Refresh dashboard layouts to see the new ones.
+###Candidate Features
-3. Refresh the gadgets to see Metric Chart.
+* More metrics and metric types
-4. Have fun!
+* Multiple series in one chart

-### Usage Instructions
+* Trend lines
-1. Pick a metric type
+* Multi-select
-2. Select a desired monitor and metric
+* Additional chart types (bar, pie, guage)
-3. Choose the element and monitor instance
+* Expand time span options
-4. Select the time frame and refresh interval
+* Zooming
-5. Pick a chart type, and chose whether the title should br displayed
+* _Your enhancement requests!_

-6. Graph it!
+###Advanced Instructions

-* Open the configuration dialog by double-clicking on the chart
+Modifying database connection settings:
-* Double-click on the eye icon to toggle verbose logging on and off
+1. Step A

-### Known Limitations:
+2. Step B
-Metric Chart currently expects a default Monitoring Station configuration, leveraging a MySQL database with default credentials.
+3. Step C
 ---

-Thanks,
+Thanks!

 The up.time Team
 support@uptimesoftware.com